RT-Tap/OrderbookTechAnalysis-Frontend/README.md

 Snowpack is also currently being used to bundle the project for "production", which is still far away.
 But it can be used as a refrence for others on how to bundle and deploy a react app quickly or is usefull for anyone interested in watching the progress of this project.

+The next few immediate steps are adding rudimentary plotting using d3 for the data endpoints of the REST API in this project as well as adding user login.

 ### This component of the project was started after all other components were just about complete and therefore is still in the early stages of development.
-There are some branches that can be usefull as templates for other projects if you like the movable boxes.
+There are some branches that can be usefull as templates for other projects.

 ---

 # Build for viewing/testing